Humphrey Razzall: Political career

 By the time Winston Churchill called a general election in 1945, Razzall had moved from being Liberal candidate for Finchley to be adopted as Liberal candidate for his home town seat of Scarborough and Whitby.
-This was a better prospect for the Liberals, who had finished a strong second behind the Conservatives in 1935.
-However, the national swing to the Labour Party, prevented the Liberal Party from gaining the seat;
+This was a better prospect for the Liberals, who had finished a strong second in 1935; however, the national swing to the Labour Party prevented the Liberal Party from gaining the seat.

 He did not stand for parliament again.